tjomson/pcpp/week06/readme.md

 * Being able to explain performance measurements
 * Being able to explain and use the Java Executor framework
 * Being able to explain and use Java Futures
-* Being able to explain and use lock splitting
+* Being able to explain and use lock striping

 ## Readings